CristopherLodbrok117/python-scripting-with-prefect/README.md

 <br>

 Select the work pool.
-If no list deploys, prefect will ask you to configure one quickly by asking a few questions like before.
-After choosing the work pool the next message is deployed with some interesting commands to execute and a link to the UI prefect deployment
+If prefect doesn't shows a list like below, it will ask you to configure one quickly by asking a few questions like before.
+After choosing the work pool the next message is deployed, with some interesting commands to execute and a link to the UI prefect deployment

 ![deployment condigured](https://github.com/CristopherLodbrok117/python-scripting-with-prefect/blob/e2f40f1ff3c0847e431d4d0ff94c2500ae61829b/screenshots/05%20-%20pool.png)

-You can also create a work pool manually before the deployment configuration following this instructions [prefect-work-pool](https://docs.prefect.io/3.0/deploy/infrastructure-concepts/work-pools#configure-dynamic-infrastructure-with-work-pools)
+You can also create a work pool manually before the deployment configuration following these instructions [prefect-work-pool](https://docs.prefect.io/3.0/deploy/infrastructure-concepts/work-pools#configure-dynamic-infrastructure-with-work-pools)

 * `windows_service_spring.jar`